-Learners are able to apply basic knowledge and understanding of the pre-production process for media products developed with a specific medium in mind.
-They will demonstrate some ability to interpret information provided and gathered and use it to inform their ideas.
-However, their interpretation will be broad-brush and their ideas will not be well formed.
-They will demonstrate some understanding of the relationships between commissioners, producers, products, production techniques and audiences.
-Learners will apply understanding of media concepts to their intended solutions.
-However, the link to an audience's response using techniques chosen to develop their ideas will be unclear.
-They can justify their response to the brief in part, and evidence this in their ability to communicate their ideas within a specific medium.
+Learners are able to apply knowledge and understanding of the pre-production process for media products developed with a specific medium in mind.
+They will demonstrate an ability to interpret information provided and gathered and use it to inform their ideas.
+They will demonstrate general understanding of the relationships between commissioners, producers, products, production techniques and audiences to inform solutions.
+Learners will apply understanding of media concepts to their intended solutions to the commission.
+Learners apply some media concepts, and demonstrate a general understanding of the links between an audience's response to these solutions and the techniques chosen to develop their ideas.
+They can justify their response to the commission with reference to relevant existing practice, and evidence this in their ability to communicate their ideas within a specific medium.